jessdriscoll/jessdriscoll.github.io/_posts/2020/2020-03-24-elis-coming.md

 10. My brain likes to remind me of all the things I "should" be doing.
 I "should" be trying harder.
 I "should" be where everyone else is.
 I "should" be writing more.
 That last one?
 It's not only the most common refrain, but the oldest, too.

-11. When I started this post, when I needed to write something in the TITLE space, I heard that first lyric from "Eli's Coming" by Three Dog Night, which I will always remember from the SPORTS NIGHT episode from the same name.
+11. When I started this post, when I needed to write something in the TITLE space, I heard in my head that first lyric from ["Eli's Coming" by Three Dog Night](https://www.youtube.com/watch?v=hsy4aBH3bLo), which I will always remember from the SPORTS NIGHT episode from the same name.
 Dan always thought Eli was a bad situation coming (Casey explains, however, that Eli is an inveterate womaniser).
 The song opens with a low organ and a mournful call.

 12. Eli's always been coming, and now he's here.